Low012/loklak_wok_desktop/README.md

 ##To be done
 * The code has been hacked and butchered and is some kind of Frankenstein.
 It needs cleanup.
-* Font size is hardcode.
+* Font size is hardcoded.
 How ugly is that?
 * It would be cool to have a project for code shared between Android and Desktop version.
 * The only dependency which can not be resolved via Maven is [loklakj](https://github.com/loklak/loklakj_lib).
 Wouldn't it be cool to change that?